-Amalgam capsules contain amalgam.
-Amalgam capsules and scraps must be discarded into the provided container located at each operatory.
+Amalgam capsules contain mercury.
+Capsules, shavings, and contact or non-contact amalgam scraps must be discarded into an Mercury Amalgam Waste container located on each clinic floor.
 The used capsules may not be thrown into the trash or regulated medical waste containers.
-Each small container should be pre-filled with ¼ inch of water to aid in the transfer to the EH&S provided pre-labeled 5-gallon collection container located on each floor in the clinical areas.

 Aerosol Cans pose a unique hazardous waste problem because they consist of three types of materials, each of which may be classified as hazardous waste: 1) the can itself; 2) the liquid product contained in the can; and 3) the gaseous propellant.
 EH&S has provided the CDM with a number of aerosol collection containers throughout the laboratories and clinical areas.
 Aerosol cans must have the original cap placed on the can or the nozzle removed.
 The can must then be placed in an EH&S provided collection container with a EH&S provided pre-labeled hazardous waste label affixed.

 Battery Recycling is widely promoted by EH&S to help prevent contamination of the environment by heavy metals and other toxic chemicals from batteries.
 Used battery collection containers can be found in the hallways of P&S, PH, and Black.
 Please refer to the battery recycling guidelines prior to disposal.

 Chair side lamps Chair side lamps generally do not contain mercury but are collected to be properly recycled by an approved EH&S vendor.
 If a chair light lamp needs to be exchanged, please notify a CDM supervisor.